Each year, the Faculty of Sciences rewards researchers who show outstanding achievements in their fields.

 |2010||Professor Mark Tester|

-Award for Emerging Industry Research Partnership Award
+(Previously known as Emerging Industry Research Partnership Award)

 |2017||Dr Stephan Warren-Smith and the high temperature sensing team in the School of Physical Sciences for their work with SJ Cheesman, Trajan Scientific and Medical, and Mitsubishi Heavy Industries|